parflow/parflow/docs/user_manual/source/user_manual.rst

    Water-vapor specific humidity :math:`[kg/kg]` [clm_forcing]

 Note that ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``CLM must be compiled and linked at runtime for this option to be active.
-Example Useage:``
+``CLM must be compiled and linked at runtime for this option to be active.``

 .. container:: list